davidcana/Zcrud/README.md

     * Allows user to select rows.
     * Makes it easy to customize already implemented form field types; also to add new form field types.
     * Makes it easy to use defined buttons (submit, cancel, ...) and to add custom.
-    * Built-in support of validation of forms using [jQuery Form Validator](http://www.formvalidator.net/).
+    * Built-in support of validation of forms using [standard HTML form validation](https://developer.mozilla.org/en-US/docs/Learn_web_development/Extensions/Forms/Form_validation).
 Exposes some events to enable custom validation without using it.
     * Undo/redo support.
 * All tables and forms are created using templates.
 It is also possible to use customized templates.
 The template engine is [ZPT-JS](https://github.com/davidcana/ZPT-JS).
 * Pretty messages and confirm questions using [Sweetalert](https://sweetalert.js.org) (by default).
 It is easy to replace it by any other API or function.